 Montana Commercial Lease Agreement

-A Montana commercial lease agreement is a legal document that governs the relationship between a commercial landlord and a business tenant.
-This agreement includes essential elements such as the lease term, security deposit, rent amount, subleasing permissions, and real estate tax payments.
+A Montana commercial lease agreement serves as a legal document that governs the relationship between a commercial landlord and a business tenant.
+Furthermore, this agreement includes essential elements such as the lease term, security deposit, rent amount, subleasing permissions, and real estate tax payments.

 Montana Commercial Lease Agreement